 Tips on How to Grow Hanging Strawberry Plants

 Now that you have selected the correct varietal of suitable hanging strawberry plants, it is time to choose a container for your hanging strawberry garden.
 The planter, often a wire basket should be 12-15 inches from top to bottom, deep enough for the roots.
-With this diameter, there should be ample space for 3-5 plants.
+With this diameter, there should be ample space for three to five plants.

 Line the basket with coir or peat moss to aid in water retention or purchase a self-watering basket and fill with soil combined with a good quality fertilizer or compost.
 Do not use moisture-retaining soils specifically made for use with ornamental plants on these edibles, as they contain hydrogels or chemical polymers.
 Yuck.